sr320/course-fish310-2015/Resilience Project/QP-lab-A-worksheet.md

  - We will discuss these papers during the next Quarter Project Lab.
  - If you have any questions or concerns, ask them on the discussion board!

+**The evolutionary and ecological role of heat shock proteins**

+Sorenson et al. 2003

+**Testing local and global stressor impacts on a coastal foundation species using an ecologically realistic framework**

+Cheng et al. 2015

+**Energy homeostasis as an integrative tool for assessing limits of environmental stress tolerance in aquatic invertebrates**

+Sokolova et al. 2012

+**MOSAIC PATTERNS OF THERMAL STRESS IN THE ROCKY INTERTIDAL
+ZONE: IMPLICATIONS FOR CLIMATE CHANGE**

+Helmuth et al. 2006